danbev/learning-openssl/README.md

 HKDF follows the "extract-then-expand" paradigm, where the KDF logically consists of two modules.
 1) takes the input keying material and "extracts" from it a fixed-length pseudorandom key K.
 2) expand the key K into several additional pseudorandom keys (the output of the KDF).

-So we first want to extract from a source key (sk), which could be created by a hardware random number generator or a key exchange protocol, and then create additional keys derived from that.
+So we first want to extract from a source key (sk), which could be created by a hardware random number generator or a key exchange protocol, and then create additional keys derived from that:

-For example in TLS 1.3 there are multiple keys need to for different things.
 ```
   +-----+       +---+
   | SK  | ----> |KDF| ----> [k₁, k₂, k₃, ...]
   +-----+       +---+
 ```
-Key Derivation Function (KDF)
+For example in TLS 1.3 there are multiple keys need to for different things.

 In TLS the browser has a key for sending to the server and a key for receiving from the server.